-The PGY1 residency at Children's of Alabama features 5-6 weeks of orientation to the department and hospital and required, 4-week rotations through 7 different core specialty areas of pediatric pharmacy practice.
+The PGY1 residency at Children's of Alabama features 5 weeks of orientation to the department and hospital followed by required rotations through 7 different core specialty areas of pediatric pharmacy practice.
 In addition, residents have 7 different required longitudinal experiences that last throughout the residency year.
-February is unscheduled to allow for participation in COA residency candiate interviews, current resident PGY2 interviews (if applicable), and shadowing in elective areas of interest.
+February is unscheduled to allow for participation in COA residency candidate interviews, current resident PGY2 interviews (if applicable), and shadowing in elective areas of interest.
 Approximately 2 months of the residency year remain to allow for scheduling of electives tailored to the resident's areas of interest.
 Several well-established electives are available, in addition to advanced experiences in core rotations.
 However, additional elective experiences may be arranged in other practice areas at the resident's request.
 Adult experiences are even available through collaborative agreements with other local hospitals.

 |Required Core Rotations||Required Longitudinal Rotations||Elective Rotations|